nhselect/step1-training/content/user-guide/educator/01-registration/self-registering-for-your-profile/index.md

 ![](/img/em-1-05-Self-register.jpg)

 12. Make a note of your **delegate number​**
-13. Your registration will require approval from your **Clinical Centre Manager or Administrator** before you can log in​
+13. Your registration will require approval from your **Clinical Centre Manager or Administrator** before you can log in,​ unless you have registered on a Trust computer

 ![](/img/em-1-06-Self-register.jpg)